-Current code numbering of the sanitary degistration is included in the Free Sales Certificate.
-DIGESA regulates processed food products and their manufacture in accordance with Codex.
+The code numbering of the sanitary registration is based on the certificate of free sale and use.
+DIGESA regulates processed food products and their manufacture in accordance with CODEX.

 Table 1: Sanitary Registration, Classification by Product Groups

 Food and Beverage Category Food and Beverage Category Milk and Dairy Products.
 Ice cream and Ice cream mixtures.
 Oil and fats.
 Freeze-dried, dehydrated or concentrated products.
 Cereals, pulses and by-products.
 Sugars, honey and by-products.
 Confectionery.
 Bakery and pastries.
 Special diet food.
 Meat and meat products.
 Hydro biological products (seafood).
 Eggs and egg products.
 Salt, species, condiments and sauces.
 Fruits and other vegetables (including and mushrooms).
 Prepared food.
 Beverages.
 Stimulant and spirit beverages.
 Canned food.
 Food additives.